davidfokkema/git-rewrite-author/README.rst

     $ git-rewrite-author -w "John Doe <john@localhost>" "John Doe <dearjohn@example.com>"

+    $ git push --force

+Not using --force will duplicate the commits on origin, not replace them, so be careful with that.

 You're not sure which authors/committers are hidden in your repository?
 What about::